nodejs/admin/MemberExpectations.md

 [Code of Conduct](CODE_OF_CONDUCT.md).
 There are further expectations for members of the ([TSC](https://github.com/nodejs/TSC).

-It is understood that members will have individual opinions and will express their individual opinions during discussions within the organization.
-All contributors are expected to be respectful of these different viewpoints, and to work collaboratively with one another in a manner that constructively elevates all contributors.

 When decisions are made within the established guidelines and policies of the project, those in leadership roles have a responsibility to uphold and respect the decision even if they disagree with it.
 This is especially important in